 Grade 4: describe how economic and geopolitical changes in one part of the world can affect people in distant places.
 Grade 8: analyze how regional differences (such as resources and religions) affect prospects for conflict and cooperation.
 Grade 12: use a case study to work with examples of conflict and cooperation on a geographic topic and evaluate issues cited in the study from multiple perspectives.

 Subtopic 5.
-Trans-regional organizations (alliances, cartels, and formal international organizations) are formed to address common issues and to modify spatial characteristics, such as the creation of the Organization of Petroleum Exporting Countries (OPEC) to influence the international price of petroleum.
+Transregional organizations (alliances, cartels, formal international organizations, and nongovernmental organizations) are formed to address common issues and to modify spatial characteristics, such as the creation of the Organization of Petroleum Exporting Countries (OPEC) to influence the international price of petroleum.